This former tech CEO takes down woke capitalism but misses the point on wokeness

 The underlying truth about virtue-signaling is that the difference between a truly virtuous person and someone disingenuously acting like one—in terms of impact—is often negligible.
 Some companies align themselves with social justice for indefensible reasons, as detailed above, and they should ideally stop.
 But if a company senses where the public is going and cynically panders to us by, say, using more interracial and LGBTQ couples in its ads, well, even if one doesn’t believe that representation matters, being pandered to is part of the American experience, and it means being taken seriously as a demographic.

 Ramaswamy engages with this discrepancy at one point in his book.
-Early on, he explains why the Fearless Girl statue on Wall Street is a manipulative form of pandering, only later to be shocked when a woman claims she was nevertheless inspired by it.
+Early on, he explains why the Fearless Girl statue on Wall Street is a cynical, manipulative form of pandering, only later to be shocked when a woman claims she was nevertheless inspired by it.
 “That’s exactly the bargain that corporations offer you with woke capitalism: accept the way they profit from your ideals because they’ll help spread them,” he writes.
 “The bargain did good things for her.
 I just wish they could’ve done them in a better way.”

 There’s no easy way for corporations to be truly virtuous, nor is there an easy way for consumers to navigate the crowded field of impostors who claim that’s what they are.
 For consumers just trying to do the right thing in an evolving world, the expression, “No ethical consumption under capitalism” should be a comfort when a company they have supported falls short, not a defeatist excuse to abandon ethical choices altogether.